awslabs/aws-deployment-framework/docs/installation-guide.md

 It is okay to install ADF and AWS Control Tower in different regions.
 Example:

 - Install AWS Control Tower in eu-central-1.
-- Install ADF in us-east-1.
+- Install ADF in us-east-1 for global partition deployments; For Govcloud and China deployments intall in us-gov-west-1 or cn-north-1 respectively.

 **If you want to use ADF and AWS Control Tower, we recommend that you setup AWS Control Tower prior to installing ADF.**